malminhas/orgcharts/README.md

   target: Tech Minion
 ```
 Here `id` is the name of the person which goes into the node cell and `label` is their job title which goes under the cell.
 Their `status` sets the colour of the box - a `perm` employee is green, a `contractor` is grey, `leaving` is orange and `starting` is teal.
 If they are a `manager` they get a thick black border round the cell.
 The `team` name appears capitalised just above the cell.
 You can also add a `note` that goes into the cell.
 If `newline` is set True, the graph will put a newline into the first space of the `label` and `note`.
 There are three settings that can be adjusted .
 First of all `scale` sets the overall size of the text and cells, `offset` adjusts the text spacing and `node_size` sets the size of the cells.
 Finally there are two basic styles namely `arc` which draws straight lines between cells and `angle` which draws the traditional right-angled links between the cells.

-Running the following code in a Jupyter notebook:
+We can now the following code in a Jupyter notebook on a file called `tycoon.yaml` containing the above YAML:
 ```
 import os
 from organogram import OrganisationDiagrammer